cbeck88/ver-stub-rs/README.md

 ### zero copies

 It's possible that the binary ends up with 0 copies of the linker section.
 This happens if you depend on `ver-stub` but then don't actually invoke any of its functions.
 If nothing in the program, after optimizations, references the linker section, it will likely be garbage collected and removed by the linker.
+(This is possible even if you put `#[used]` on a section, because linker optimizations tend to be very aggressive.)
 This would be fine except that the `objcopy --update-section` command will fail if the section doesn't exist when `objcopy` runs.

-The `ver-stub-build` crate automatically detects this and does the right thing, so you won't notice this with the first two methods.
+The `ver-stub-build` crate uses `readobj` to get the section and it's size, and does the right thing if it doesn't exist, so you won't notice this with the first two methods.
 If you are using `cargo objcopy`, however, `objcopy` will fail with an error if this happens.
 The simplest fix is to actually invoke a `ver-stub` function somewhere in `main.rs`.